PostHog/posthog.com/contents/handbook/company/team/lottie-coxon.md

 - I am not a perfectionist, but if something doesnt feel right I won't drop it until I am happy with the outcome.
 Sometimes this is jarring for some as I won't stop stirring the pot, but I trust my gut instinct, and my gut has a good track record.

-- I love a good goofy joke so please humour me with your with and charm - it really brightens my day.
+- I love a good goofy joke so please humour me with your wit and charm - it really brightens my day.

 - I, similarly to a golden retriever, think that everyone is great- no need to win me over.